aws-samples/websocket-chat-application/README.md

 The chat application's URL will be found at the Frontend stack's output.
 Open the Cloudfront Distribution's URL in your browser, where you'll be redirected to the Cognito login/singup page.

 ### Cleanup
-Run the following command to delete the infrastructure stacks:
+Run the following command in the relevant infrastructure directory to delete the cloudformation stacks:
 ```bash
     cdk destroy --all
 ```